 Settings, scroll down and touch security.
 Touch Screen lock.
 Touch the

 type of lock you would like to use.
 After you set a lock, a lock screen

 is displayed whenever your screen wakes up, requesting the pattern, PIN

 Before launching an Internet application such as the web browser, see

-From the system bar, you can access the WiFi settings quickly.
+From the system bar, you can set up the WiFi connection quickly.

 * For free access WiFi points, there is no need to enter any special